telerik/xaml-docs/controls/radvirtualgrid/features/headers.md

 >important If the default __DataProvider__ is used for populating the control with data, it handles the __HeaderValueNeeded__ event.
 In order the default behavior to be altered, a [Custom Data Provider]({%slug virtualgrid-custom-dataprovider%}) can be utilized.

 * __HeaderOrientation__: Enumeration which has two values: __Horizontal__ and __Vertical__.
-If the HeaderOrientation is Horizontal, the event is thrown for a Row Header, whereas if it is Vertical it is thrown for a Column Header.
+If the HeaderOrientation is Horizontal, the event is thrown for a Row Header, whereas if it is Vertical, it is thrown for a Column Header.

 * __Index__: Provides information regarding the index of the Header.